hburgoyne/homepage/README.md

 ## Claude

 Essentially all of this site was written by Claude Opus 4.
 I've included the prompt I used and the conversation I had with Claude in the Windsurf chat in the prompt.md file.
+It cost about $7 to generate the site using Opus, and another $2 of updates using Sonnet.

 ## Features